sudoTAK/flight_insurance_dapp/README.md

 # FlightSurety

 FlightSurety is a sample application project.
-The project purpose is to show demonstrate how Blockchian can be used as one of the use case for Flight insurrance as opposed to traditional centralised insurance for flights.
+The project purpose is to show demonstrate how Blockchain can be used as one of the use case for Flight insurance as opposed to traditional centralized insurance for flights.

 ## Install